muxi-ai/faissx/README.md

 server.configure(
     port=45678,  # default is 45678
     bind_address="0.0.0.0",  # default is "0.0.0.0"
-    # data_dir is omitted, so it will use in-memory indices
-    auth_keys={"test-key-1": "tenant-1", "test-key-2": "tenant-2"},  # default is empty dict
+    data_dir="/data",  # if omitted, faissx it will use in-memory indices auth_keys={"test-key-1": "tenant-1", "test-key-2": "tenant-2"},  # default is empty dict
     enable_auth=True,  # default is False
 )